-Holistic Support for Chronic Pain, Fatigue, and POTS – Melbourne & Online
+Holistic Support for Chronic Fatigue, Pain and POTS – Melbourne & Online

 Whether you are newly diagnosed and feeling confused and overwhelmed, or navigating years of survival mode, I provide personalised strategies to help you regain control and improve your quality of life.

-Specialising in chronic invisible illnesses, including:
+Specialising in chronic invisible illness recovery

 -